sarzorwyn/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.cyc.commons` package.
+Classes used by multiple components are in the [`seedu.duke.commons`](https://github.com/AY2021S2-CS2113T-T09-1/tp/tree/master/src/main/java/seedu/duke/commons) package.

 ## Implementation
 This section describes some significant details on how certain features are implemented.